 10) shall interact with the media plane as specified in 3GPP TS 24.581 [5].

 When NAT traversal is supported by the MCVideo client and when the MCVideo client is behind a NAT, generation of SIP responses is done as specified in this subclause and as specified in IETF RFC 5626 [35].

+[TS 24.581, clause 6.3.5.4.9]

+When a Transmission Grant message is received from the transmission control arbitration logic in the MCVideo server, the transmission control interface towards the MCVideo client in the transmission control server:

+1. shall forward the Transmission Grant messages to the associated transmission participant;

+2. may set the first bit in the subtype of the Transmission Grant message to '1' (Acknowledgment is required) as described in subclause 9.2.2.1;